Learn eight easy, do-it-yourself solutions to help fight fatigue and improve your sleep.

 Preparing your mind and body for rest can help sleep come easier and can help you keep your sleep-wake schedule more regular (which is associated with fewer sleep issues and better BMI as well).

 Think about what makes you feel calm and relaxed.
-It could be a warm bath, a good book, calm tunes, ocean sounds, journaling in a diary, yoga, prayer, meditation – anything that helps you wind down.
+It could be a warm bath, a good book, journaling in a diary – anything that helps you wind down.
 Incorporate these activities into your evening routine as you prepare for rest.

 Stress can also be a big sleep stealer for many of us.
 Whether it’s work, money or relationships, working on things during the day can make sleep come easier.
 Set boundaries for “work” time and “me” time.
 Besides, your well-rested mind will be better equipped to tackle problems tomorrow, anyways.